recurly/recurly-client-dotnet/README.md

 Each section of the API (Accounts, Invoices, Transactions, etc.) has static references for getting or listing their types and concrete implementations for manipulating concrete objects.

+### async/await
+Partial support for async overloads is supported.
+By convention async enabled method names have the "Async" suffix: `GetSubscriptionAsync(string uuid)`.

+Note: All async methods deal with IO bound work such as responses to HTTP requests therefore none of the implementations wrap synchronous methods in a background thread via `Task.Run` or other.
+This will improve responsiveness of desktop applications and scalability of web servers.

 ## Recurly API Documentation

 Please see the [Recurly API](https://dev.recurly.com/docs/getting-started) for more information.